willramanand/ProductionLineTracker/README.md

 # ProductionLineTracker
 This project allows the user to add products and the quantities to a database.
-It also allows recording of
+It also allows recording of production that was completed.
+Order request can be taken and the program can keep track of orders.
 ## Demonstration
 ![Demonstration](https://github.com/willramanand/ProductionLineTracker/blob/master/img/InitialDemonstration.gif)
 ## Documentation